[Investigation] Polish NGO pits porpoises vs Russia's Nord Stream 2

 But in the end, it opted to threaten just Allseas instead, saying people and entities involved in the physical construction could face US asset freezes and visa bans.

-The mini-sanctions are to enter into force after US president Donald Trump signs them into life in a move expected next week.
+The mini-sanctions are to enter into force after US president Donald Trump signs them in a move expected next week.

 But they include a 90-day cooling-off period, meaning Allseas would get off the hook if it managed to lay the 147-km Danish segment by the end of March.

-And a Russian vessel, the Academician Chersky, is ready and waiting to take its place even if the US sanctions do bite in time, making Trump's last-minute action look like a hollow gesture.
+And a Russian vessel, the Academician Chersky, is ready to take its place even if the US sanctions did bite before Allseas was done.

 For their part, German leaders also showed little sign of backing down this week, making Nord Stream 2 look even more like a done deal.